 The horizontal intersection at the apex of the two rising roof surfaces inclined in opposite directions.

-These are horizontal members laid on principal rafters on wall-to-wall to support common rafter of a roof when the span is large.
+These are horizontal members laid on principal rafters wall-to-wall to support the common rafter of a roof when the span is large.
 Purlins are made from wood or steel.

 The top surfaces of the purlins shall be uniform and plane.
 They shall be painted before fixing on top.

-This is wooden board fixed to the feet of the common rafter at eaves.
+This is a wooden board fixed to the feet of the common rafter at the eaves.
 The ends of the lower-most roof covering material rest upon it.

 Rafter is a structural component of a pitched roof.
-Typically it starts from roof support (column or wall) to ridge or hip.
+Typically it starts from the roof support (column or wall) to the ridge or hip.
 Multiple rafters are used side by side with equal spacing to support the purlin.
 In typical home construction, wooden rafters are used.
-For large industrial of commercial sheds, steel rafters are used.
+For large industrial or commercial sheds, steel rafters are used.